 The first blog post you write will be bad.

-The first public talk you give will be hard.
+That first public talk you give, will be hard.

 The first proposal you write for your clients will be wrong.